Open-Attestation/documentation-website/website/docs/transferable-section/overview-tr.md

 ---
 id: overview-tr
-title: Component overview
+title: About issuing transferable records using Ethereum
-sidebar_label: Component overview
+sidebar_label: Overview
 ---

 A Transferable Record is an extended form of a verifiable document, which makes it possible for the document to have an owner.
 Transferable Records reference the properties listed in [the UNCITRAL Model Law on Electronic Transferable Records](https://www.uncitral.org/pdf/english/texts/electcom/MLETR_ebook.pdf).